 - If a woman’s partner has an STD, she should use a barrier method of contraception, such as a condom, to protect herself and her unborn baby.

 Want to know more about sex during pregnancy?
 Come see us.

-If you’d like more information on whether it’s safe for you and your partner to have sex during your pregnancy, please make an appointment with Westchester Health to see one of our OB/GYNs.
+If you’d like more information on whether it’s safe for you and your partner to have sex during your pregnancy, please call (914) 232-1919 to make an appointment with one of our Westchester Health OB/GYNs.
 We will evaluate your health history and current condition and from there, make a recommendation.
 Our #1 goal is for you to have a safe, uneventful pregnancy and deliver a healthy baby.
 Whenever, wherever you need us, we’re here for you.